dblume/gittab/README.md

 All you have to know is Blame, Log, Show, and Diff.

-The following image is a bit misleading and incomplete, but roughly shows that with the above four commands, one can navigate various views of a file and its commit history.
+The following image is an oversimplification, but shows that with the above four commands, one can easily and quickly navigate various views of a file and its commit history.

 ![gittab.png](https://dblume.github.io/images/gittab.png)

+## Common Example

+Say you're on "index.html", and you need to know why a section looks the way it does.
+Run `:Blame` to see a list of the commits that _affect only that file_.
+The Blame buffer opens at the same position you were at so you don't lose any context.

+If you see a commit of interest, move the cursor over it, and type  `:Diff` to see what changes were made by that commit, or `:Show` to see the full commit description.

+Then you can keep exploring, and each command infers what you want by which type of buffer you're in.

-#### :Blame
+### :Blame

-When you're on a regular file or a `:ShowFile` buffer, opens up a `git blame` buffer in a new tab for the file at that commit, and positions the cursor at the same relative spot.
+When you're on a regular file or a `:ShowFile` buffer, opens up a `git blame` buffer in a new tab that _affect only the file at that commit_, and positions the cursor at the same relative spot in the Blame buffer.

 Example, run Blame on a `:ShowFile` buffer named "git show 1234abcd:README.md", and you get a `:Blame` buffer named "git blame 1234abcd -- README.md".

-#### :Log
+### :Log

-When you're on a regular file or a `:ShowFile` buffer, opens up a `git log` buffer in a new tab.
+When you're on a regular file or a `:ShowFile` buffer, opens up a `git log` buffer in a new tab for the commits that _affect only that file_.
 By default, runs log as:

     git log --no-color --graph --date=short --pretty="format:%h %ad %s %an %d"